elado/kaching/README.md

 	Like.where(user_id: user.id, item_id: item.id, item_type: item.class.name).exists?

-But with many items and checkes, this process might take some time.
+But with many items and checks, this process might take some time.

 In order to solve that, `attribute_cache` fetches once all liked items and stores them in cache.